Anup-Deshmukh/Unsupervised-Chunking/README.md

 ## Acknowledgments

-- Some utility functions and datasets used in this repo are originally from the source code for **Are Pre-trained Language Models Aware of Phrases?
+- Utility functions from the folder "utils" and datasets used in this repo are originally from the source code for **Are Pre-trained Language Models Aware of Phrases?
 Simple but Strong Baselines for Grammar Induction** (Y. Kim et al., ACL 2019).
 For more details, visit [the original repo](https://github.com/galsang/trees_from_transformers).